debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-as-routing-profiles/configure-lorawan-as-routing-profile-for-hsm.md

     - Or by editing it using [Allocating an AS routing       profile](../manage-device-network/manage-as-routing-profile-device.md#allocating-an-as-routing-profile).

-    -\> Your AS transport key in hexadecimal format is ready to be given to the owner of the application server to be configured on it.
+    -\&gt; Your AS transport key in hexadecimal format is ready to be given to the owner of the application server to be configured on it.